In My Garden Grew Plenty of Thyme

 cf. "Garners Gay (Rue; The Sprig of Thyme)"

-Thyme songs are almost impossible to tell apart, because of course the plot (someone seduces the girl) and the burden (let no man steal your thym) are always identical.
+Thyme songs are almost impossible to tell apart, because of course the plot (someone seduces the girl) and the burden (let no man steal your thyme) are always identical.
 For the same reasons, verses float freely between them.
 So fragmentary versions are almost impossible to classify.
+Steve Roud seems to lump all of them.

 The Digital Tradition has a version, "Rue and Thyme," which seems to have almost all the common elements.
 Whether it is the ancestor of the various thyme songs, or a gathering together of separate pieces, is not clear to me.